 - British welfare state

-- Talks for early career historians, for the IHR History Lab Plus and New History Lab at the University of Leicester (2013)
+- Talks for early career historians, e.g. the IHR History Lab Plus and New History Lab at the University of Leicester (2013)

 - Lecture and seminar for the joint German Historical Institute and Ludwig Maximilians University British History Summer School (2012), held at Ludwig Maximilians University, Munich, on the making of the New Poor Law

-- Seminars at the University of Southampton (2006-10) on the welfare state from 1800 to present day.
+- Seminars at the University of Southampton (2006-10) for a double-unit undergraduate course on welfare in Britain from 1800 to present day

 Other Professional Activities